Skip to main content

 What happens during a caesarean

-The procedure takes around 45 minutes.
-It can be quicker or slower depending on the circumstances.
+The procedure takes about 45 minutes.
+It can be quicker or slower depending on the urgency.
 Usually your baby will be born in 5 to 10 minutes.

-Before a caesarean birth, you will need to have a few things done to prepare you for the procedure.
+Before a caesarean birth, you will need to have a few things done to prepare for the procedure.
+With a planned (elective) caesarean, you have time to prepare.
+There is less time to prepare for an emergency caesarean.

-Do not wear nail varnish or gel nails.
+Do not wear nail varnish or gel nails on the day you are admitted to the hospital.
 Your healthcare team will monitor your fingernails during the birth.
 This helps check your oxygen levels and your circulation.

 Getting ready in hospital

-A small area of pubic hair is usually shaven or trimmed from your bikini line area.
+A small area of pubic hair is usually shaved or trimmed from your bikini line area.
 The hospital staff will do this if needed.

 You'll need to wear a hospital gown for the birth.